jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

-the notion (and quality) of the performance monitoring and introspectability features of (some) modern programming languages by writing his own implementation and instrumenting them into the language dynamically.In August 2021, Jeff Dileo also published Some Musingson Common (eBPF) Linux Tracing Bugs, which discussed an insecure coding pattern commonly used in system observability and program analysis tools, and several techniques that can enable one to evade observation from such tools using that pattern, especially when they are being used for security event analysis.In August 2021, Iain Smart was interviewed on how container vulnerabilities can put the software supply chain at risk, discussing how compromised external dependencies can enable an attacker to access and even
+the notion (and quality) of the performance monitoring and introspectability features of (some) modern programming languages by writing his own implementation and instrumenting them into the language dynamically.
+In August 2021, Jeff Dileo also published Some Musings on Common (eBPF) Linux Tracing Bugs, which discussed an insecure coding pattern commonly used in system observability and program analysis tools, and several techniques that can enable one to evade observation from such tools using that pattern, especially when they are being used for security event analysis.
+In August 2021, Iain Smart was interviewed on how container vulnerabilities can put the software supply chain at risk, discussing how compromised external dependencies can enable an attacker to access and even